wp-plugins/ajax-adsense/readme.txt

 == Change Log ==

+* V8.92: Making the admin menu dynamic (optionally) in standalone mode.
+Improving DB layer error handling.
+[Nov 29, 2015]
+* V8.91: Warning about PHP V5.4 requirement on the admin page.
+[Nov 8, 2015]
+* V8.90: Admin pages in your language using Google translation.
+[Oct 22, 2015]
+* V8.83: Renaming the Mobile_Detect class for compatibility.
+[Oct 14, 2015]
 * V8.82: Improving the speed of admin page loading.
 [Sep 30, 2015]
 * V8.81: Killing the option to allow update checks.
 [Sep 26, 2015]
 * V8.80: Changes to make the plugin work on nginx and Microsoft servers.
 [Sep 20, 2015]